MihajloStevanovic/easy-parallaxe/README.md

 # Easy-parallaxe

 ## Synopsis
-Easy Parallax is a jQuery plugin designed to parallax effects as simply as possible, on HTML Elements or pictures funds.
+Easy Parallaxe is a jQuery plugin designed to parallax effects as simply as possible, on HTML Elements or pictures funds.

 ## Get started
 Load easy-parallaxe.js